Meshtastic vs MeshCore feature parity

 Meshtastic MQTT network presets

-In Meshtastic mode, ConnectionPanel.tsx shows MQTT :1883, Liam's, and Custom preset buttons.
+In Meshtastic mode, ConnectionPanel.tsx shows a Network Preset picker (shared MqttNetworkPresetSelect) with Official, Liam's, and Custom options.
 They populate MQTTSettings used by mqtt-manager.ts.

 | Preset | Broker host | Port | Notes |